 When 90% of Iceland’s women decided to go on strike one morning in 1975, they brought their country to its knees and catapulted to #1 on the global gender equality index.
 Powerfully told by the women who lived it - the true story of 12 hours that sparked a revolution.

 40 years ago, the women of Iceland were sick and tired of being underpaid and undervalued for their work inside and outside the home.
 “At this time women were doing all the housework,” recalls Gudrun Jonsdottir.
 “They didn’t have education.
 They didn’t have daycares.
 Their salaries were much lower than the salaries of men, IF they had any work.
 Their names couldn’t even be in the phone book!”
 So when the U.N. proclaimed 1975 “International Women’s Year” Iceland’s women hatched a bold idea: “What if every woman in the country simply took a day off?”
-And so, on October 24th, 90% of Iceland’s women walked off the job and out of their homes, refusing to work, cook, or take care of the children from noon to midnight – and the country ground to a halt.
+And so, on October 24th, 90% of Iceland’s women walked off the job and out of their homes, refusing to work, cook, or take care of the children – and the country ground to a halt.
 Initially derided as a joke by many, the strike transformed the national narrative about women’s place in society.
 One year later, Iceland passed a law outlawing gender discrimination.
 Five years later, Iceland elected the world’s first female president.
 Today, Iceland ranks #1 on the global gender equality index.

 Our film will bring this inspiring story to life through the memories of the women who were at the heart of it all.
-We’ll meet these unstoppable characters, portray the opposition they encountered, and discover how they mobilized the entire country at a time when home computers, email and cell phones were nonexistent.
+We’ll meet these unstoppable feminist pioneers, portray the opposition they encountered, and discover how they mobilized the entire country at a time when home computers, email and cell phones were nonexistent.

 The Long Friday is the true story of 12 hours that sparked a revolution.